2017 Annual meeting

 In his recent post, Dionisio Gutiérrez asks whether Guatemala, with elections in 19 months, will be the next country to fall victim to its own indifference and lack of leadership?
 Please visit his blog for more interesting articles on politics.

-In his recent post, Alejandro Legorreta discusses the importance of being aware of regulations and their consequences.
+In his recent post, Alejandro Legorreta talks about humanity's future with technology and the innovations that are to come.
 Check out his blog to learn more about his recent endeavors and to read interesting articles on current affairs in Mexico.

 Unfortunately, recent corruption scandals have had a negative impact on Mexico's economy and public perception.
 Nicolás Mariscal identifies three ways to mitigate the risk of corruption in Mexico.

 In his recent column, Ariel Pfeffer shares his guide of six basic steps to forming a good strategy.
 Please visit his column in El Observador for more interesting articles on business strategy.

 If you or your company have a blog or column you would like to share with the group, please send a link to golivares@G50.org